Mortuary temple of Hatshepsut: Mortuary cult complex

 Situated in the south of the courtyard was the mortuary cult complex.
 Accessed through a vestibule adorned with three columns are two offering halls oriented on an east–west axis.
 The northern hall is dedicated to Thutmose I; the southern hall is dedicated to Hatshepsut.
 Hatshepsut's offering-hall emulated those found in the mortuary temples of the Old and Middle Kingdom pyramid complexes.
-It measured 13.25 m deep by 5.25 m wide and had an vaulted ceiling 6.35 m high.
+It measured 13.25 m deep by 5.25 m wide and had a vaulted ceiling 6.35 m high.
 Consequently, it was the largest chamber in the entire temple.
 Thutmose I's offering-hall was decidedly smaller, measuring 5.36 m deep by 2.65 m wide.
 Both halls contained red granite false doors, scenes of animal-sacrifice, offerings and offering-bearers, priests performing rituals, and the owner of the chapel seated before a table receiving those offerings.
 Scenes from the offering-hall are direct copies of those present in the Pyramid of Pepi II, from the end of the Sixth Dynasty.

 Foundation deposits

-Prior to its construction, the 'stretching of the cord' otherwise known as the 'foundation ritual' was performed.
+Before its construction, the 'stretching of the cord', or the 'foundation ritual', was performed.
 The ritual is depicted in detail on the south portico of the lower terrace.
-The ceremony opens before the goddess Seshat, it follows Hatshepsut and her ka scattering besen grains before she offers her temple to Amun-Re.
-The next scene has been lost, it preceded the closing scene of the 'Great Offering' to Amun-Re-Kamutef.
+The ceremony opens before the goddess Seshat; it follows Hatshepsut and her ka scattering besen grains before she offers her temple to Amun-Re.
+The next scene is lost, preceding the closing scene of the 'Great Offering' to Amun-Re-Kamutef.
 During the ceremony, the consecration of foundation deposits would take place, a practice that started as early as the Third Dynasty of Egypt at the Pyramid of Djoser.
-There are sixteen known foundation deposits at Hatshepsut's temple, that generally outline its perimeter, and a further three at the valley temple.
-Broadly, pottery, votives, food and ritual offerings, tools, scarabs and seal amulets were deposited into the prepared holes.
+Sixteen known foundation deposits at Hatshepsut's temple generally outline its perimeter, and a further three at the valley temple.
+Broadly, pottery, votives, food and ritual offerings, tools, scarabs, and seal amulets were deposited into the prepared holes.
 The titles of Hatshepsut, Thutmose III, and Neferure are incised into some of these items, as are images and names of gods.